-University of North Alabama - Real Florence Haunt
+University of North Alabama - Florence AL Real Haunt

 Wesleyan Hall, which was built in 1856, has a haunted history dating back to the Civil War.
 At different points during the war, the building was occupied by both Confederate and Union forces, including Confederate General John Bell and the Union's General Sherman.
 At one point during the occupations the son of an officer, who had been traveling with his father a drummer boy, drowned in a nearby lake; conflicting accounts claim that he either simply fell in and drowned or that he had been kidnapped for ransom, then tossed in by his captors.
 Whatever the case, the boy's spirit has been seen wandering the halls of Wesleyan Hall ever since.
 Some have seen his spirit late at night, while others have heard footsteps and the sound of rhythmic banging.